Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 .. [#] The second best approach being to have directly a look at the code reading them, see `class_USConfigServer.erl <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USConfigServer.erl>`_ for us.config and `class_USWebConfigServer.erl <https://github.com/Olivier-Boudeville/us-web/blob/master/src/class_USWebConfigServer.erl>`_ for its US-Web counterpart.

-Refer for that at this `us.config example <https://github.com/Olivier-Boudeville/us-common/blob/master/priv/for-testing/us.config>`_ and at this `US-Web counterpart example <https://github.com/Olivier-Boudeville/us-web/blob/master/priv/for-testing/us-web-for-tests.config>`_.
+Refer for that at this (US) `us.config example <https://github.com/Olivier-Boudeville/us-common/blob/master/priv/for-testing/us.config>`_ and at this `US-Web counterpart example <https://github.com/Olivier-Boudeville/us-web/blob/master/priv/for-testing/us-web-for-tests.config>`_.